Applied-Language-Technology/website/source/launch_server.rst

 4. This opens a new window with a password prompt.

-   Paste the password on the clipboard into the box and click the *Log in* button.
+   Paste the password on the clipboard into the box by pressing *Control* and *v* at the same time.
+Then click the *Log in* button.

    |